What to Do if You Get a No Contact Order | Free consult

 What to Do if a No Contact Order Is Issued Against You in Pittsburgh, PA

-Anyone in Pennsylvania could obtain a no-contact order (also called a protection from abuse order), and they don’t cost a dime.
+Anyone in Pennsylvania could obtain a no-contact order, and they don’t cost a dime.
 If someone you know claims you’re stalking, intimidating, or abusing them, they could file a petition to obtain a no-contact order reasonably quickly.

-If you have a no contact order and are in need of legal representation, contact our criminal defense attorneys today.
+If you have a no-contact order and are in need of legal representation, contact our criminal lawyer in Pittsburgh today.
 We offer free consultations and can discuss potential options for your situation.
 (412) 281-2146.

 What Are No-Contact Orders in Pennsylvania?